liiizy/codepath-SITE-prework/README.md

 The following **additional** features are implemented:

 - [X] Created buttons to display lives left and a timer
+- [X] Audio repeats even when the same button is pressed consecutively
+- [X] Implemented a theme with all my favorite foods

 ## Video Walkthrough (GIF)